jagmeetsinghcs/jagmeetsinghcs/README.md

 # Hello, I'm JAGMEET
 <a href="https://www.linkedin.com/in/jagmeet-singh-brar-cs/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a SOC Analyst with over two years of hands-on experience in 24/7 security operations.
-I hold a B.Tech in Information Technology and a Post-Graduate Certificate in Cyber Security from Canada.

-Currently, I specialize in real-time monitoring and incident response using Splunk, CrowdStrike Falcon, and Cortex XSOAR.
-In my recent roles, I have managed over 100 daily alerts, performing initial triage and investigating malicious artifacts like phishing domains and IPs using threat intelligence platforms like VirusTotal and Any.Run.

 ## Objective

 I am a dedicated SOC Analyst driven by an endless curiosity for how complex systems work—and how to actively defend them.
 With a Post-Graduation in Cyber Security and hands-on experience in 24/7 SIEM monitoring, I treat the rapidly evolving threat landscape as my daily classroom.